-GlassFish Server is fully-compliant with Java EE 7, so it provides the latest Java EE APIs and frameworks.
+GlassFish Server is fully-compliant with Java EE 8, so it provides the latest Java EE APIs and frameworks.
 It is built using OSGi technology, and includes as its OSGi module management subsystem the Apache Felix OSGi framework (http://felix.apache.org), which is a fully-compliant implementation of the OSGi Service Platform R4 Version 4.3 specification.
 GlassFish Server supports deployment of OSGi-based applications using this framework.
 OSGi applications can make use of core as well as enterprise OSGi features.
 GlassFish Server makes available many of its Java EE platform services, such as the transaction service, HTTP service, JDBC Service and JMS, as OSGi services.
-It also enables use of Java EE programming model in OSGi applications, so enterprise Java applications.
+It also enables use of Java EE programming model in OSGi applications, so enterprise Java application developers can continue to leverage their existing skills in OSGi-based applications.
 See Benefits of Using OSGi in Enterprise Java Applications for more information.